llnl/axom/src/axom/bump/docs/sphinx/bump_clipping.rst

-By default, the algorithm will clip using a field but other intersection routines can be substituted via a template argument to facilitate creation of clipping using planes, spheres, surfaces of revolution, etc. The Equi-Z algorithm uses ClipField with an intersector that examines material volume fractions to determine the clipped geometry.
+By default, the algorithm will clip using a field but other intersection routines can be substituted via a template argument to facilitate creation of clipping using planes, spheres, surfaces of revolution, etc. The Equi-Z algorithm in Axom's MIR component uses ClipField with an intersector that examines material volume fractions to determine the clipped geometry.

 #######
 Inputs
 #######

-Like the MIR algorithms, the clipping algorithm is designed to accept a Conduit node containing various options that influence how the algorithm operates.
+Like the BUMP algorithms, the clipping algorithm is designed to accept a Conduit node containing various options that influence how the algorithm operates.
 The clipping algorithm copies the options node to the memory space where it will be used.